 Real Talk is a campaign created by local teens for teens and parents to start conversations about underage drinking.
 Real Talk hopes to change the social norms and attitudes around underage drinking.

 Many teens have skewed perceptions about their peers drinking.
-Although teens commonly believe all of their peers drink, 67.4% of Vernon youth surveyed in 2017 reported they have never had alcohol and 78.8% perceived alcohol to be a great risk.
+Although teens commonly believe all of their peers drink, 62.7% of Vernon youth surveyed in 2019 reported they do not drink alcohol and 69% perceived alcohol to be a moderate to great risk.
+For more facts on alcohol use in Vernon youth click HERE.

 Reasons Teens Try Alcohol